Genocide of indigenous peoples: Yazidi genocide in Iraq

 Yazidis are an indigenous minority group in the Middle East that practices its own monotheistic religion.
-They have frequently been stigmatized and targeted for violence by Islamist extremists in Iraq (most recently by ISIL, but other Islamist groups also perpetrated acts of violence against Yazidis in the past), with multiple studies leading researchers to conclude that acts of genocide have been perpetrated against the Yazidi community in Iraq, including mass killings and rape.
+They have frequently been stigmatized and targeted for violence by Islamist extremists in Iraq (most recently in the genocide by ISIL, and other Islamist groups also perpetrated acts of violence against Yazidis in the past), with multiple studies leading researchers to conclude that acts of genocide have been perpetrated against the Yazidi community in Iraq, including mass killings and rape.

 While acts of violence against Yazidis have been documented for centuries, recent acts of violence against them include deadly terrorist attacks such as the 2007 Yazidi communities bombings and the August 2014 Sinjar massacre.
 Yazidi women and girls have frequently been kept as sex slaves and have been subjected to slave trading by ISIL terrorists during the recent events of the genocide of Yazidis by ISIL.
 This resulted in the forcible displacement of over 500,000 Yazidis from Iraq.
 In 2014 alone, 5000 Yazidis were killed, but long before that year, the genocide was already being committed against the Yazidis.
 It is still going on nowadays.
 In February 2021, the remains of 104 Yazidis killed by ISIL were found and laid to rest.